 Portugal is known for its mild temperatures, and winter here is much more moderate than other European countries.
 The colder months are the most unpredictable.
-You should be aware that despite the fact that Portugal often boasts a lot of sunny days that may reach 60 degrees F (15.5 degrees C), there’s also a fair amount of grey clouds and rain during Winter.
+You should be aware that despite the fact that Portugal often boasts a lot of sunny days that may reach 60 degrees F (15.5 degrees C), there’s also a fair amount of grey clouds and rain during winter.
 On chillier days, temperatures can drop to the mid-30s Fahrenheit (2 degrees C), depending on where you are in the country.

 What to pack: Be sure to pack long pants, long-sleeve shirts, sweaters, and closed-toe shoes during the winter months.
 It’s always a good idea to bring a jacket, raincoat, and/or umbrella and rain boots during this time of year.
 Snow is not common, but depending on which region you visit, there can be snow showers in the colder months.

 Spring is a lovely time to visit Portugal, no matter which region you are exploring.
 You will certainly enjoy the warmer temperatures and abundance of sunshine.
 Although it may not be full-on beach weather, it certainly won’t be uncomfortable to walk around and sightsee just about anywhere in the country.

 What to pack: Pack light clothing and a lot of layers.
 Jeans or casual pants are ideal and can be paired with a T-shirt during the day.
 Plan to wear flat shoes or sneakers when sightseeing (no matter which season you visit).
 In the evening, add a sweater or a light jacket for additional warmth if needed.